London: Nutritionists have declared that bread, far from being something to avoid, is actually beneficial for your health.

 It comes with vital nutrients, vitamins and minerals, especially if you choose wholegrain varieties with added nuts, seeds or dried fruits.

 But even white sliced bread has some nutritional value, as it`s a great source of calcium (essential if you`ve cut out that other modern dietary bogey, dairy).

-Meanwhile, a new American diet book, "The Carb Lover`s Diet", insists that bread, far from being fattening, actually helps to burn calories, the Daily Mail reports.
+Meanwhile, a new American diet book, "The Carb Lover`s Diet", insists that bread, far from being fattening, actually helps to burn calories, a newspaper reported.